kb-dk/access-digital-objects/text-corpora.md

 * novels and other longer pieces of prose (basically: "books")
 * plays

-With the exception for novels, most of these works are text fragments inside volumes, the unit delivered by the circulation desk.
+With the exception for novels, most of these works are text fragments inside a volume, the unit delivered by the circulation desk.

+### Connecting works with metadata

-After discussions in the [TEI listserv, TEI-L](https://listserv.brown.edu/archives/cgi-bin/wa?A1=ind1408&L=TEI-L#2) it seems that the simplest and most correct way seems to be to use [the decls attribute](http://www.tei-c.org/Vault/P5/2.5.0/doc/tei-p5-doc/en/html/CC.html#CCAS2) which was suggested by [Lou
+After discussions in the [TEI listserv, TEI-L](https://listserv.brown.edu/archives/cgi-bin/wa?A1=ind1408&L=TEI-L#2) it seems that the simplest and most correct way is use [the decls attribute](http://www.tei-c.org/Vault/P5/2.5.0/doc/tei-p5-doc/en/html/CC.html#CCAS2) which was suggested by [Lou